Milad-Akarie/auto_route_library/auto_route/README.md

   void dispose() {
     super.dispose();
     // don't forget to unsubscribe from the
-    // oberver on dispose
+    // observer on dispose
     _observer.unsubscribe(this);
   }

- // only overide if this is a tab page
+ // only override if this is a tab page
    @override
    void didInitTabRoute(TabPageRoute? previousRoute) {}

- // only overide if this is a tab page
+ // only override if this is a tab page
    @override
    void didChangeTabRoute(TabPageRoute previousRoute) {}